Fidelity Before Structure: Verbatim Chunks Beat Lossy Artifact Extraction in Long-Conversation LLM Memory: Case Study: Verbatim Preservation

+This appendix collects the design-space positioning table and the visualizations of the main results referenced from the body of the paper.

-\subsection{Case Study: Verbatim Preservation}
+\section{Case Study: Verbatim Preservation}

-The exact match gap reveals a qualitative difference in how methods handle nuanced constraints.
-Consider a \textsc{Reminder} planted in turn 3: \textbf{``use type hints everywhere.''} When queried about coding style preferences after compression, the two methods respond differently:
+The exact-match gap on the synthetic probe illustrates the fidelity mechanism at the scale of a single fact.
+Consider a \textsc{Reminder} planted in turn 3: \textbf{``use type hints everywhere.''} When queried about coding style preferences after compression, the two lossy representations respond differently:

 \textbf{Summarization:} ``The user prefers a consistent code style with type hints.'' \textit{Exact: \ding{55}}